Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Numerical method and results

-For the purpose of numerical study of BSE with confinement incorporated by the Eq. \ref{minkprop0}, we have used the same parameters as in the case for BSE with free propagators, e.g. the real part of complex poles is taken as $m_c=1.5GeV$.
-The remaining parameter $\delta$ characterize the splitting of complex conjugated poles and we present the results for two values $\delta=0.6 GeV$ and $\delta=1.0 GeV$ graphically in the Fig. 6.
+For the purpose of numerical study of BSE with confinement incorporated through Eq. (\ref{minkprop0}), we have used the same parameters as in the case for BSE with free propagators, e.g. the real part of the complex poles is $m_c=1.5$GeV.
+The parameter $\delta$ characterizes the splitting of complex conjugated poles and we present the results for two values $\delta=0.6$GeV and $\delta=1.0V$GeV graphically in Fig. 6.
 The situation for highly excited states is quite similar to the case with unconfined quarks.
-However, there are new states arising in the vicinity where just only one $\eta(2)$ should exists, to be more precise there are two new (4 because of doubling) states for $\delta=0.6 Gev$ and three (6) additional states for $\delta=1 GeV$.
-While the gaps between the partners of energy doublet slightly and tentatively shrink, the appearance of a new states makes any value of $\delta$ inappropriate for a realistic Euclidean model.
+However, there are new states arising where just only one -$\eta(2)$- should exists, to be more precise there are two new (4 because of doubling) states for $\delta=0.6 Gev$ and three (six) additional states for $\delta=1 GeV$.
+While the gaps between the partners of energy doublet slightly and tentatively shrink, the appearance of new states makes any value of $\delta$ inappropriate for a realistic Euclidean model.

 Another numerical observation is that the vectorial interaction must be largely suppressed in our model, which gives typical value estimate $\alpha_s\simeq 0.07-0.1 $.
-This is several times smaller then the expected value of the strong coupling in nonrelativistic models, where typically one gets $\alpha_s(m_c)=0.5$.
+This is several times smaller then the expected value of the strong coupling in nonrelativistic models, where, typically, one gets $\alpha_s(m_c)=0.5$.
 It is difficult to trace the source of such large suppression.
-We have explicitly check, that the introduction of the running strong coupling does not explain its suppression in presented model.
-More complete understanding of this problem remains for the future study.
-For a ground state mesons it is well known the function $A$ largely dominates.
-We have found this is the case for excited mesons as well.
-This fact is apparent from the Fig. \ref{lambda} , where the numerical results are graphically compared for BSE with free propagator.
+We have explicitly checked that the introduction of the running strong coupling does not explain its suppression in presented model.
+A more complete understanding of this problem remains for a future study.
+For a ground state mesons, it is well known that the function $A$ largely dominates.
+We have found that this is the case for excited mesons as well.
+This is apparent from the Fig. \ref{lambda} , where the numerical results are graphically compared for BSE with free propagator.